LI mailman: 'I feel like I'm a Santa Claus' at holidays

 At the post office in its back room, Kwon’s station has four shelves with dozens of mail slots.
 Each had letters and envelopes ready to be pulled down and packed for the truck, in the order of his route.

-Dioenis Perez, the Syosset post office postmaster, said many postal workers work overtime and sometimes work seven days a week during this season, including Kwon.
+Dioenis Perez, the postmaster in Syosset, said many postal workers work overtime and sometimes work seven days a week during this season, including Kwon.
 (Kwon’s so busy he says he does most of his shopping online and has it delivered to him.)
 People at mail processing plants are working around the clock during the holidays, and some clerks start at midnight to get a jump on the sorting process, Perez said.

 “It’s our most challenging part of the year, only because the influx of parcels is hard to gauge,” Perez said.
 “Every year it’s different.
 This year, it’s been a really busy season for us.”